PurpleB4T/DnD-Wiki/src/site/notes/09. DnD-Wiki/Homepage.md

 If this is your first time playing with me, please be careful to read through this entire section.
 When picking your lineage/ race and class please use this site instead of books or other sources!
 If a subclass is not in this document you can use vanilla DnD as a source.
 ## Part 1 - General Character Creation
+### Important
+The *Nature Domain Cleric* is the only published subclass I won't allow within my game, simply because it treads to far into the Druid's role.
+### Table of Contents
 - [[09.
 DnD-Wiki/Rules/Misc/Available Content\|Available Content]]
 - [[09.
 DnD-Wiki/Rules/Misc/Rules\|Rules]]
 - [[09.
 DnD-Wiki/Rules/Lineages/Lineage Overview\|Lineages]]